-How to prepare yourself for life in 2022.
+How to prepare yourself for life in the new year.

-You might have heard others talking about their 2022 goals, vision boards, calendars, etc., but you're just blank.
+You may have heard others talking about their new year's goals, vision boards, calendars, etc., but you're just blank.
 No goals, no vision boards, no plans whatsoever.
 I'm here to help you reduce some of your new year's blues.
-Here are a few things that you can do to prepare yourself for life in 2022.
+Here are a few things that you can do to prepare yourself for life in the new year.

 I believe God has a path for me.
 He's always had a path for me, and I've always been in the right place at the right time - not because of my efforts, but because of my preparation and because of the guides that I have, the mentors that I have, the spiritual walkers that I've had all my life.
 Judith Jamison

 1. Avoid feeling overwhelmed by other people's goals.

 There are many podcasts and videos of others talking about their objectives for the new year.
 It would appear as if they have their new year's resolutions all figured out, and you're just lagging.

 It will stress you out the more you think about it.
 There's no need to feel like a wimp if you haven't set out any solid plans.
 Don't try to measure up to others who have already compiled their bucket list several months ago.
 We're all at different stages of our lives.